 But if you keep doing the same workout, progress slows down and so does the motivation.

-In order to get past a plateau you have to change your workout.
+To get past a plateau, you have to change your workout.

 You Will Not Blast Through a Plateau if You Don’t Challenge Yourself